FDA/open.fda.gov/device/enforcement/reference/index.md

 When necessary, the FDA will make corrections or changes to recall information previously disclosed in a past Enforcement Report for various reasons.
 For instance, the firm may discover that the initial recall should be expanded to include more batches or lots of the same recalled product than formerly reported.
 For more information about corrections or changes implemented, please refer to the Enforcement Report’s [Changes to Past Enforcement Reports" page.](http://www.fda.gov/Safety/Recalls/EnforcementReports/ucm345487.htm)

-### Data downloads

-FDA releases [weekly enforcement reports.](http://www.fda.gov/%20Safety/Recalls/EnforcementReports/default.htm) OpenFDA uses these enforcement reports, but processes the data further before supplying them through the API.
-During our beta testing, we are investigating the best ways to offer direct downloads of data provided by the API.

-There are no plans for the OpenFDA initiative to change the RES release protocols.
-At this time it is anticipated that RES downloads will continue to be available from the same site on the same weekly schedule.
-OpenFDA is a research project to make access to these datasets easier, not replace the current process.
-The information available through openFDA is not for clinical or production use and is in beta testing.
-While the FDA makes every effort to ensure the data is accurate, it should be assumed that all results are not validated.

 ### What are enforcement reports?

 An enforcement report contains information on actions taken in connection with FDA regulatory activities.
 The data served by this API endpoint includes enforcement reports about device product recalls.